benelsen/covid19lu/README.md

   days since the previous change in cases/deaths

+- `cases_new_7d`, `deaths_new_7d`

+  number of new cases/deaths over the preceding week

 - `cases_new_s`

   three day equal weighted moving average of new cases.
-Scaled to sum to current total of cases.

 - `cases_growth`